The AVR municipal solid waste incinerator processes 1,000 tonnes waste/day with dioxin emissions to below 0.005, and produces energy for 10,000 homes.

 As part of an ongoing effort to bring Solid Waste & Recycling readers the best information about the most innovative waste management and recycling systems and technologies available, Editor Connie Vitello recently toured state of the art facilities and met with senior waste management representatives in The Hague, Rotterdam, and Amsterdam.

-Dutch Foundation Disposal Metalectro Products discussed Dutch take-back legislation for electronic products (white goods and brown goods), and the new industry-funded computer collection depots across the country (the Dutch initiated this system before the proposed EU Directives are enforcing similar legislation).
+The Ministry of Housing, Spatial Affairs and Environment provided information about the overall waste management framework and industry-government “covenants” (more than 20 such public-private agreements).
+The Dutch Foundation Disposal Metalectro Products discussed Dutch take-back legislation for electronic products (white goods and brown goods) and the new industry-funded computer collection depots across the country (the Dutch initiated this system before the proposed EU Directives).

-Auto Recycling Nederland (ARN) provided an extensive presentation on the national auto recycling system, infrastructure, costs, and legislation (highest recovery rate in the world).
+Auto Recycling Nederland (ARN) also provided a presentation about the national auto recycling system, infrastructure, costs, and legislation.
+The Netherlands boasts the highest auto parts recovery rate in the world.

-Information relevant to SWR’s readership will appear in future editions of the magazine.
-See the October/November edition for a feature about IT equipment recycling.
+Information relevant to SW&R’s readership will appear in future editions of the magazine.
+(See article, page 6.)